gilcu2/music_metadata/Readme.md

 For more complex action like create an artist another tools like curl are needed.
 The tests in src/test/scala/ like ServerSpec.scala, RouterSpec.scala show what have to be done for use the service.
+An example in scripts

 ## Further steps to production
 - Implement changelog and version management